-The 5 Best Tours and Things To Do in Mykonos
+The 7 Best Tours & Things To Do in Mykonos

 This is an absolutely wonderful Greek cooking class: fun, informative, great food.
 And the wine flows freely.
 It lasts a little less than 6 hours and starts at 10am or 4pm with free transfer from your hotel or the cruise port.
 Highly recommended.
 If you only do one organized activity in Mykonos, make it this one.
 (It’s rare for kids to do the class but when they do they have a blast.)